-If G(x) is quadratic in x, the linear relaxations of (62) can be computed according to the results of the previous section.
-If for each constraint the quadratic terms are relaxed by the method of Kolev and the bilinear terms are eliminated by our approach, the resulting linear system (1) has m inequalities and n variables.
-If the approach of Lebbah & Rueher for the quadratic terms is combined with our approach for eliminating the bilinear terms, the resulting linear system has at most m(3n+4) inequalities and 2n variables.
-The original method of Lebbah & Rueher results in a linear system of at most m(7n + 4) inequalities and 3n variables.
-The methods discussed above can now be applied to the linear relaxation in order to obtain tighter bounds on the variables.
-The following corollary shows how the relaxation and the new bounds on the variables can be used to tighten the bounds of the constraints of (62).
+Note that for each constraint the quadratic terms are relaxed by the method of Kolev and the bilinear terms are eliminated by our approach, the resulting linear system (65) has m inequalities and n variables.
+If the approach of Lebbah et al. for the quadratic terms is combined with our approach for eliminating the bilinear terms, the resulting linear system has at most m(3n + 4) inequalities and 2n variables.
+The original method of Lebbah et al. results in a linear system of at most m(7n + 4) inequalities and 3n variables.